-The Great River Trail is a breathtaking journey along 60 miles of the Mississippi River.
-The route is a mixture of paved rail-trail, small-town...
+The Great River Trail is a breathtaking journey along more than 60 miles of the Mississippi River in northern Illinois.
+In places, the paved trail...

 The Kishwaukee River Recreation Path runs for 2.5 miles in Cherry Valley on the outskirts of Rockford in northern Illinois.
 The well-maintained,...

 The paved Rock River Recreation Trail winds throughout downtown Rockford and environs, following the east bank of the Rock River through Shorewood...